Chef Mariano Ramón combines Argentinian herbs with Indian recipes to set a new standard in Buenos Aires.Snigdha Sur

 Within the next few years, he would apprentice in Thailand, Malaysia, Vietnam, and Laos before moving to India.
 He would celebrate his 30th birthday in Mumbai.
 And only three years after that, in 2014, he would work his way up from apprenticeships to open a world-famous, ethically-sourced Indian restaurant called Gran Dabbang — yes, named after that Dabangg (2010) — in Argentina.

 I was curious to know how an Argentinian man had ended up opening an Indian restaurant in, of all places, Buenos Aires — a city of steakhouses and pizzerias with a penchant for bland food.
 An Indian restaurant would be the last thing anyone would expect to find here, but here it was.

 “[Gran Dabbang] is a mix,” Ramón told me.
 Ramón is wearing a t-shirt with a silhouette of the Beatles’ Abbey Road cover.
 He talks fast.
 He’s in the restaurant on a Monday even though he’s technically on holiday, to finish the Gran Dabbang cookbook, expected to be out in April in both English and Spanish.
 “We take a lot of influence from India and Southeast Asian countries.
-And we mix it with the ingredients we find here
+And we mix it with the ingredients we find here in Argentina.

 The Juggernaut tells untold, smart South Asian stories and news you won't find anywhere else.

 It’s like your other email briefings.
 But browner.
 Join thousands and get the best newsletter that curates the global news on South Asia(ns) every Sunday.
 We also send updates on events, giveaways, our original reporting, and more.
 Unsubscribe anytime.